rasmusbrottwitt/coronavirus/README.md

 ## The spread of Corona Virus
 The Corona Virus started as a new disease in China, and became more and more reknown to the world as stories and images spread.
 After reaching Italy in February, it stared spreading to the rest of the world and was declared a pandemic in mid March.

-In the following maps, the dahsed line indicates lockdown times, and its color matches the countrystats.

 <iframe
         src="Charts/webpage006.gif"
         width="900" height="500"
         frameBorder="0"
 ></iframe>

-It's growth has been rapid ever since then.
+It's growth has been rapid ever since then and the China-Epidemic now looks like almost nothing.

 <iframe
         src="Charts/webpage001.png"